Trial of 20 men accused in 2015 Paris attacks begins - NewsBreak

 Nine gunmen and suicide bombers struck within minutes of each other at France’s national soccer stadium, the Bataclan concert hall and Paris restaurants and cafes on Nov.
 13, 2015.
 Survivors of the attacks as well as those who mourn their dead packed the rooms, which were designed to hold 1,800 plaintiffs and over 300 lawyers.

 The lone survivor of the extremist cell from that night, Salah Abdeslam, is the key defendant.
-Abdeslam, whose brother was among the suicide bombers that night, appeared wearing a black short-sleeved shirt and black trousers, his long hair tied back.
+Abdeslam appeared wearing a black short-sleeved shirt and black trousers.

+The defendants were called in alphabetical order, and Abdeslam was first and he was asked to identify himself.

-He was the first asked to identify himself and, after intoning a prayer, requested to state his profession, declared he was “a fighter for Islamic State.”
+Requested to state his profession, Abdeslam said his “ambition is to become a fighter for Islamic State.”

 Abdeslam is the only one charged with murder.
 The same IS network went on to strike Brussels months later, killing another 32 people.

-The presiding judge, Jean-Louis Peries, acknowledged the extraordinary circumstances of the events of that night and the nine-month trial to come.

-“The events that we are about to decide are inscribed in their historic intensity as among the international and national events of this century,” he said.

-Dominique Kielemoes, whose son bled to death at one of the cafes, said the month dedicated to victims' testimonies at the trial will be crucial to both their own healing and that of the nation.
+Dominique Kielemoes, whose son bled to death at one of the cafes that night, said the month dedicated to victims' testimonies at the trial will be crucial to both their own healing and that of the nation.

 “The assassins, these terrorists, thought they were firing into the crowd, into a mass of people.
 But it wasn’t a mass — these were individuals who had a life, who loved, had hopes and expectations, and that we need to talk about at the trial.
 It’s important.” she said,